sut-ai/notes/notebooks/6_search_in_continuous_spaces/index.md

 Multiply the first inequality by λ1, the one by λ2 and summing up we get

 ![](Aspose.Words.153ba005-881a-4c4b-97e3-6ea90eff943d.019.png)
-## Hessian being positive semi-definite iff convexity (Theorem two: Multi-dimensional)
+## Hessian being positive semi-definite iff convexity (theorem two: multi-dimensional)
 Now we prove the same property for n-dimensional functions. let Ø ≠ M ⊆ Rn be an open convex set of dimension n, and suppose that a function f: M→R is twice continuously differentiable on M. Then f(x) is convex on M if and only the Hessian ∇2f(x) is positive semi-definite for every x∈M.

 Proof:let x\* ∈ M be arbitrary.
 Due to continuity of the second partial derivatives we have that for every λ∈R and y ∈ Rn, x\* + λy ∈ M, there is θ∈ (0,1) such that